Computer Science, MS

 Any courses that were taken as part of the undergraduate program may not be repeated for graduate credit.
 Because of the rapidly changing nature of this field of study, computing courses taken more than six years ago cannot be counted towards degree requirements unless the student has been continuously registered during the timeframe in question (excluding summers).

-Students may fulfill the capstone requirement either by completing graduate research and a master's thesis/project or by taking additional coursework and a comprehensive examination.
-Students who elect to complete a thesis or project must select a faculty mentor and register for CST 485 THESIS/PROJECT RESEARCH in their second-to-last semester.
+Students may fulfill the capstone requirement by completing a masters thesis or a masters project.
+Students must select a faculty mentor and register for CST 485 THESIS/PROJECT RESEARCH in their second-to-last semester.
 During the last semester, they must register for either CST 490 MASTERS THESIS or CST 499 MASTERS PROJECT.

 |One course in mathematics equivalent to the Roosevelt course listed below:|